Xiaolin Showdown: Production

+The series was followed by Xiaolin Chronicles, which premiered on August 26, 2013.
+Prior to the series' announcement, Tara Strong, Grey DeLisle, and creator Christy Hui hinted at its production.

 Reception

 Critical reception

 Xiaolin Showdown was a huge hit for the Kids WB network and it ranked at the no.1 position against all other Saturday morning competition mainly between kids aged 6–14.